 For this reason (if it is indeed reasonable) assorted little-known historical information about north-west Norfolk appears in obscure corners.
 (Don't be difficult.
 I am well aware web sites – unlike web pages – are not orthogonal so cannot have corners.)
 Indeed a decidedly complex back story has taken over the Whittlecreek and Eaton St Torpid Heritage Railway's web site, although apparent historical veracity is frequently peppered with parodies, salted with spoofs, and served with a garnish of parallel realities and converging fictions.
 Allergy warnings throughout for purple prose, profligate pedantry and alarming alliterations.
 If you expect railways (model or otherwise) to be written about reverentially then pop out and stock up on anti-apoplexy pills before you go any further.
 On the other hand, if you thought railways (real or imaginary) were only for a certain sort of 'bloke' then 'Hello and welcome to the Multiverse!' – I hope this web site will bemuse and maybe amuse.

 Over Yuletide 2018 the management stayed near the the East Midlands tripoint known as Three Shire Oak.
 Being away from the workshop meant there was ample time to indulge in some pastiche 'artworks' and even a faux cartoon strip.
 This in turn led to beginning work on Art Nouveau designs inspired by Charles Rennie Macintosh and Herbert Ibberson (though the purists will mutter that they're more Art Deco than Art Nouveau).
 These are planned to 'manifest' as a dining car for Whittlecreek and Eaton St Torpid Heritage Railway.
 For the time being the artwork is expected to appear as a forthcoming exhibition at the Arts Centre and a range of giftware.
-The management also had a hand in revitalising the Brindlecliffe ECHO!.
+The management also had a hand in revitalising the Brindlecliffe ECHO!

 Update March 2019

-In the five months since deciding to 'manifest' Whittlecreek and Eaton St Torpid Heritage Railway at 1/20 scale there has been considerable activity, mostly relating to the building of rolling stock – and this web site.
+In the six months since deciding to 'manifest' Whittlecreek and Eaton St Torpid Heritage Railway at 1/20 scale there has been considerable activity, mostly relating to the building of rolling stock – and this web site.
 The management have resurrected a wide spectrum of craft skills and general 'artiness' – and, sometimes, a touch of more technical nerdiness too – to overcome all the design and construction challenges.
 Alongside all this is research into the appearance and history of relevant vehicles, locations and railway operations.
 The overall process is creative in many diverse ways and more satisfying than comparatively focused crafts, such as making pots or carving wood.
 And, compared to 1:1 scale projects, much can be achieved in fairly short periods of time, and at much lower costs.

 An Cailleach Bhéara